- Causes of cystitis in pregnancy

 Cystitis is a common phenomenon in pregnancy for a variety of reasons.

-Physical changes Hormonal changes resulting from pregnancy make it easier for pathogens to pass through the urinary tract.
 In fact, the increased production of progesterone causes a reduction in the tonicity of the muscles throughout the urinary tract, slowing urinary flow.
 This increased progesterone production also increases the amount of glucose, which is a nutrient source for pathogenic bacteria.
-The lower urinary flow along with the aforementioned substances in the urine create the perfect environment for bacteria to reproduce.

-Gut bacteria Bacteria that causes cystitis in pregnancy can come from different areas of the body.
+Bacteria that causes cystitis in pregnancy can come from different areas of the body.
 The most common invader is E. coli, originating in the intestines.
 Because the urethra (the channel from which urine comes out) in women is very close to the rectum, these bacteria can easily travel up from the entrance of the urethra into the bladder.
 This phenomenon in turn causes constipation, a common problem during pregnancy.
-Irregularity in intestinal transit increases the amount of intestinal bacteria present in the rectal area, increasing the risk of urinary tract infection.
+Irregularity in intestinal transit increases the amount of intestinal bacteria present in the rectal area, increasing the risk of urinary tract infection. - Sexual intercourse

-Group B Streptococcus This type of bacteria, commonly found in the intestinal tract, can cause cystitis during pregnancy.
+This type of bacteria, commonly found in the intestinal tract, can cause cystitis during pregnancy.
 The doctor will subject the woman to a test that detects the presence of Streptococcus infections, an essential examination to avoid transmission to the baby during delivery.

 There are some risk factors that can increase the onset of cystitis during pregnancy which, if present, it is important to discuss with your gynecologist:

-A history of recurrent cystitis during a woman’s lifetime.
+- A history of recurrent cystitis during a woman’s lifetime.

-Maternal diabetes.
+- Maternal diabetes.

-Obesity.
+- Obesity.

-Sickle Cell Disease.
+- Sickle Cell Disease.

-Previous urinary tract surgery.
+- Previous urinary tract surgery.

-Damage to the nerves that control the bladder.
+- Damage to the nerves that control the bladder.

 Asymptomatic bacteriuria in pregnancy.

 asymptomatic bacteriuria is caused by the presence of colonies of pathogenic bacteria in the urinary tract, with the absence of particular symptoms.
 The term asymptomatic bacteriuria refers, therefore, to the presence of a high number of bacteria in the urine.
-Despite the absence of symptoms, this condition should not be underestimated as it is a precursor of the so-called pyelonephritis, an infection of the kidneys.

-The only way to diagnose asymptomatic bacteriuria is with a positive urine test.
 Usually, already in the early stages of pregnancy it is the doctor’s advice to prescribe a urine culture to identify the presence of any bacteria and their type.

 Cystitis in Pregnancy: What Are the Risks?

-Cystitis is the second most common condition that affects a pregnant woman, after anemia.
 When the main symptoms of cystitis are noticed, the infection can be stopped and treated.
 Sometimes, however, urinary tract infections don’t give off any signals.
 In the absence of symptoms, they spread easily.

 Asymptomatic bacteriuria, if left untreated, can negativelym impact the mother’s well-being and the health of the fetus.
 Problems at the level of the fetus could develop where the urinary tract infection results in pyelonephritis.
-Premature birth and/or an underweight fetus are two of the major complications.

 Symptoms of Cystitis in Pregnancy

 As already mentioned, cystitis in pregnancy is not always accompanied by the manifestation of symptoms or signs that can alert us to the fact that something is not going well.
-However, when present, the most glaring symptoms are:

-Burning during urination.
+- Burning during urination.

-Turbid urine.
+- Turbid urine.

-Increased frequency of urination.
+- Increased frequency of urination.

-Strong urinary urgency, even for small amounts of urine.
+- Strong urinary urgency, even for small amounts of urine.

-Bad smell.
+- Bad smell.

-Pain in the lower abdomen and lumbar region.
+- Pain in the lower abdomen and lumbar region.

-Fever.
+- Fever.

-Nausea.
+- Nausea.

-Painful sexual intercourse.
+- Painful sexual intercourse.

 Cystitis in Pregnancy: Treatment and Prevention